kubernetes-hy/kubernetes-hy.github.io/pages/part3/part3.md

 $ kubectl cluster-info
 ```

+### Deploying to GKE ###

-Now that we have a cluster it's used almost exactly like the one we had locally.
+The cluster we have now is *almost* like the one we had locally.
 Let's apply this application that creates a random string and then serves an image based on that random string.
 This will create 6 replicas of the process "seedimage".

 ```console
 $ kubectl apply -f https://raw.githubusercontent.com/kubernetes-hy/material-example/e16301c4f223099e087cc010697250e584ac2022/app6/manifests/deployment.yaml
 ```

+Exposing the service is where the differences start.
+Instead of an ingress we'll use *LoadBalancer* service.
 Now as a warning the next step is going to add into the [cost of the cluster](https://cloud.google.com/compute/all-pricing#lb) as well.

-Let's add a *LoadBalancer* Service!
+Apply the following:

 **service.yaml**